Update, March 23: Access to the Police Department lobby is closed to walk-in access until further notice.

 Crete Fire and Rescue on Facebook

-The 50-member Crete Volunteer Fire Department & Rescue Squad provides the Crete community with emergency services for the 121-square-mile Crete Fire District and contracts with Saline County Rural Fire District and Highland Rural Fire District to provide protection to areas outside of city limits.
+The Crete Volunteer Fire Department & Rescue Squad is allowed 50 members and provides emergency services for the 121-square-mile Crete Fire District and contracts with Saline County Rural Fire District and Highland Rural Fire District to provide protection to areas outside of city limits.
 Regular membership meetings: second Tuesday of each month; training nights: first and third Mondays of each month.

 - Fire Chief - Tod Allen